LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-inheritance/README.md

 The class `HouseCat` extends `Cat`, using several different inheritance features that we will explore in turn.

 Notice that `Cat` has a private string field `family`, representing the biological family of all cats.
-This field is not directly accessible to `HouseCat` since it is private, however it may be read via the public getter `getFamily`.
+This field is not directly accessible by `HouseCat` since it is private, however it may be read via the public getter `getFamily`.
 There is no setter for `family`, however, so it may only be set within `Cat`.
 It makes sense that the another class should not be able to change the biological family of a cat, since this field should rarely, if ever, change.

 Methods of the base class `Cat` may be called on instances of the subclass `HouseCat` as if they were defined as part of the `HouseCat`.